 Skills for Food Preparation/Professional Cooking/Kitchen Assistant Majors

-A major in food preparation/professional cooking/kitchen assistant prepares you for careers in which the following skill-sets are crucial:
+food preparation/professional cooking/kitchen assistant majors are found most commonly in careers in which the following skills are important:

 - Service Orientation - Actively looking for ways to help people.